jtayped/tiktok-manager/README.md

 python main.py -a
 ```

-NOTE: When using an account for the first time it will ask you for the password, which it will use to get the cookie.
-This program does not save the password, but saves the cookies till they expire.
-After logging in there might be some sort of CAPTCHA, so the program will wait till you fully log in.
+NOTE: When you start using an account with this program, it will prompt you to enter your password.
+This password is used temporarily to grab a cookie.
+Don't worry, the program won't store your password, just the cookies until they expire.
+Sometimes, after logging in, there might be a CAPTCHA challenge.
+In such cases, the program will wait until you're fully logged and you press enter in the console before proceeding.

 ### Prerequisites